Buddhist Rituals & Practices

 For example, the practice of meditation is central to nearly all forms of Buddhism, and it derives directly from the Buddha’s experiences and teachings.
 Meditation is is the central focus of Zen Buddhism and the only way to liberation in Theravada Buddhism.
 (Comparison Chart: Theravada and Mahayana Buddhism)

 In addition to meditation, the Mahayana schools of Buddhism have developed a variety of other ritual and devotional practices, many of which were inspired or influenced by the existing religious cultures of India, China, Japan, Southeast Asia, and Tibet.
-The articles in this section provide an overview of some of the main Buddhist sacred rituals and practices.
+(Also see Chinese Religion, Taoism, and Confucianism)

 - Meditation - Meditation in Buddhism refers to mental concentration and mindfulness

 - Mantras - Mantras refers to sacred sounds

 - Mudras - Mudras are symbolic hand gestures